GhostwheeI/SteamLibraryUpdater/QUICKSTART.md

 That's it!
 Steam Library Updater will now:
 - ✅ Run automatically when Steam is running
-- ✅ Check for updates every hour
+- ✅ Check for updates on your configured interval (default: 60 minutes)
 - ✅ Update games when you're not playing (by default)
 - ✅ Log all activities